 It’s so easy to make that I use it as a go-to when I am too busy to think of something really creative.
 Thankfully, it tastes so flavorful and the texture is perfect – it doesn’t taste like you didn’t try, even though it’s effortless.

-This recipe has very few ingredients.
+This oven roasted asparagus recipe is made with just a few simple ingredients.
 So it’s easy to memorize.
 This also means it’s easy to customize and change too.

 - I used an entire bunch of asparagus.
 Before I even roasted them, I cut the thicker, woody parts off the ends.
 You can do this all at the same time with a knife or pop the ends off with your hands.